Golden Russet

 Origin / History

-Golden Russet is an old English variety, described by Ronalds and Lindley as Golden Russet, and that name became the commonly accepted one in America (Downing).
-Bunyard places its origin as probably an old English variety of some 150 years or more (as of 1920).
-Hedrick notes Golden Russet is at least a century old in America, but when and from where it came is not known.
+An old English variety.
+Downing identifies it as the apple described by Ronalds and Lindley under the name Golden Russet, and notes that this is the commonly accepted name in America.
+Bunyard places its origin as "probably an old English variety of some 150 years or more" (1920), and admits that even he "never been able to obtain this apple true," borrowing his description from Hogg and Ronalds.
+Hedrick observes that Golden Russet is "at least a century old in America, but when and from where it came is not known."

 Tree

-Twigs erect, rather slender to moderately stout, often with large, blunt terminal bud; internodes short.
-Young shoots slender (Warder, Downing), dull reddish brown, slightly downy, with numerous small white dots (Downing); olive, speckled (Warder); shoots speckled (Thomas).
-Bark on the younger branches smooth, yellowish or olive; on the new growth olive-green or rather dull reddish-brown lightly mottled with grayish scarf-skin; pubescent toward the tips.
+Twigs erect, rather slender to moderately stout, often with large, blunt terminal bud; internodes short (Beach).
+Shoots slender, olive, speckled (Warder); young shoots slender, dull reddish brown, slightly downy, with numerous small white dots (Downing).
+Beach gives bark on the younger branches as smooth, yellowish or olive; on the new growth olive-green or rather dull reddish-brown lightly mottled with grayish scarf-skin; pubescent toward the tips.
 Lenticels conspicuous, becoming more so on the two-year-old wood, of a clear pale color, quite numerous, seldom large, usually below medium, roundish, sometimes raised.
-Downing notes: "It is distinguished among other russets by its peculiar, light colored, speckled shoots."
-Warder adds that the variety "may be distinguished by the palate, or by the character of the twigs."
-Buds medium in size or below, deeply set, free, obtuse, pubescent.
-It develops but a moderately strong root system in the nursery (Beach).
+Downing's distinguishing remark, quoted by Beach: "It is distinguished among other russets by its peculiar, light colored, speckled shoots."
+Warder likewise notes the variety "may be distinguished by the palate, or by the character of the twigs."

 Fruit